saleandro/songkick-wp-plugin/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-This plugin adds a widget to display upcoming events for a Songkick user on your WordPress blog.
+This plugin adds a widget to display upcoming events for a Songkick user or artist on your WordPress blog.

 == Description ==

-This plugin adds a widget to display upcoming events for a Songkick user on your WordPress blog.
+This plugin adds a widget to display upcoming events for a Songkick user or artist on your WordPress blog.

+For a user, simply put your username in the admin interface.
+For an artist, you should use the artist's Songkick id, as shown in the url for your artist page.
+For example, the url "http://www.songkick.com/artists/123-your-name" has the id "123".

 You'll need a Songkick API key and a Songkick username.
 Apply for a key here: [Songkick API docs](http://www.songkick.com/developer)